 There’s a lot of debate on that subject and there’s no clear answer, really.
 To determine that would require a clear answer on whether or not ghosts are real to begin with.
 Since that’s not likely to happen, it all comes down to a matter of perception.
 First, you must have to have a willingness to believe in the paranormal to some extent in order to determine whether or not the Warrens were frauds in that field.

 If Ed and Lorraine Warren are cons, it’s unfortunate as they’ve trained a lot of people to do what they do over the years.
 The Warrens founded the first ghost-hunting organization in New England (New England Society for Psychic Research) in 1952.
 On the side of the Warrens, their cases certainly speak for themselves.
 Their stories are riveting and frightening.
 People have come forward and claimed that the Warrens helped them immensely and solved their problems.
 But other families have suggested that they were duped and conned into believing the story as the Warrens relayed it to them.
-But Lorraine Warren continues to help families with paranormal issues, though she’s not as active in the field as she used to be as she is well into her eighties.
+But Lorraine Warren continues to help families with paranormal issues, though she’s not as active in the field as she used to be as she is into her nineties.

 One of the biggest detractors of the Warrens is neurologist Steven Novella, president of the all-too-appropriately named New England Skeptical Society.
 He has spoken out against Ed and Lorraine for years, saying that they are nothing more than very good storytellers.